grafana/loki/docs/sources/shared/configuration.md

 # CLI flag: -querier.id
 [id: <string> | default = ""]

-# Configures the querier gRPC client used to communicate with the
-# query-frontend.
-Shouldn't be used in conjunction with 'grpc_client_config'.
-# The CLI flags prefix for this block configuration is:
-# querier.frontend-grpc-client
-[query_frontend_grpc_client: <grpc_client>]

-# Configures the querier gRPC client used to communicate with the query-frontend
+# The grpc_client block configures the gRPC client used to communicate between a
-# and with the query-scheduler if 'query_scheduler_grpc_client' isn't defined.
-# This shouldn't be used if 'query_frontend_grpc_client' is defined.
+# client and server component in Loki.
 # The CLI flags prefix for this block configuration is: querier.frontend-client
 [grpc_client_config: <grpc_client>]

-# Configures the querier gRPC client used to communicate with the
-# query-scheduler.
-If not defined, 'grpc_client_config' is used instead.
-# The CLI flags prefix for this block configuration is:
-# querier.scheduler-grpc-client
-[query_scheduler_grpc_client: <grpc_client>]
 ```

 ### gcs_storage_config